 Freedom of information

-Under freedom of information (FOI) you have a right, with limited exceptions, to access documents held by the department.
+Under freedom of information (FOI) you have a right, with limited exceptions, to access documents held by us.
 An FOI request can take up to 30 days to process.

 Documents available outside the FOI Act